puneetb22/Kap_pro/CONTRIBUTING.md

 ### STEP 9

 Thats it!
 Your part is done!
-Now wait for the maintainer of the repo to mark the PR as `hacktoberfest-accepted`.
+Now wait for the maintainer of the repo to mark the PR as `accepted`.

 **Congrats on your first PR!**